 How to ensure live chat protects sensitive information

 To be compliant with HIPAA regulations, any chat service that you use, must guarantee that any communication involving confidential information is strongly encrypted.
-Additionally, chat providers must also offer a secure environment for any sensitive data or information stored on their systems and data centers.
+Additionally, chat providers must also offer a secure live chat environment for any sensitive data or information stored on their systems and data centers, as well as implement safeguards to prevent unauthorized access to individually identifiable health information.

 Adhering to HIPAA is the beginning of providing customer service without compromising patient privacy.
 Adopting robust technical safeguards and clear policies on how live chat conversations should be conducted, as well as properly training personnel and your support team, are all necessary components for ensuring patient confidentiality.